macOS Tahoe Black Screen? Try These 8 Fixes

 3. Release the keys after about 20 seconds.

-Run First Aid
+5. Run First Aid

-1. Boot your Mac from macOS Recovery.
+1. Boot your Mac into macOS Recovery.

-3. Click the View icon>Show All Devices.
+3. Click the View icon → Show All Devices.

 Run First Aid Disk Utility

-Boot Up in Safe Mode
+6. Boot in Safe Mode

-Have a Try at the MacBook Pro Key Sequence
+7. Use the MacBook Key Sequence

 Step 1Shut down your Mac.